aviacommerce/avia-docs/content/docs/faq-plugins.md

 ### When is support for extentions/plugins expected to arrive?

-As clearly stated in the [Master Plan](/blog/2018/08/02/snitch-vision.html) we have planned to add support for plugins and extentions in Stage 2.
+As clearly stated in the [Master Plan](/blog/2018/08/02/avia-vision.html) we have planned to add support for plugins and extentions in Stage 2.

-### What are the kind of plugins snitch would support?
+### What are the kind of plugins avia would support?

 It is critical to understand the difference between Plugins and Extentions.